Jewish Community in the Space of an Imperial City: Tradition-Adaptation-Modernization, 1859-1917 (Kharkiv case)

 online / zoom

 The seminar will focus on the history of the Jewish community in an imperial city.
-Kharkiv and its Jewish population were selected as an illustration of such kind of city.
-The research objective is to describe the space where local social organizations co-existed with the imperial policy of city management.
+Kharkiv and its Jewish population were selected as an illustration of such a city.
+The research objective is to describe the space where local social organizations co-existed with the imperial city management policy.

-The event has a format of a workshop, with the guest researchers to discuss academic projects and research works on different stages of progress and the completed projects prepared for print.
+The event has a workshop format, with the guest researchers discussing academic projects and research works on different stages of progress and the completed projects prepared for print.

 Participation in the Urban Seminar implies reading and discussing the researcher's text.
-If you wish to join the workshop, please, send an email to Sofia Andrusyshyn ([email protected]) to receive the materials in advance.
+If you wish to join the workshop, please, send an email to Sofia Andrusyshyn (s.[email protected]) to receive the materials in advance.